Steve and I wanted to share some personal updates with you as we reached another milestone in our marriage.

 Some but that, I don’t think there’s a cure for that either.
 And so with thinking about that for some time, when they told me that again, we kind of, weren’t sure about that one and that was kind of a, eh, maybe not, but it mentally prepared me for the concept of having something that’s not curable.
 Mm-hmm and just because it’s not curable.

-Doesn’t mean that I’m going to die tomorrow.
+That doesn’t mean that I’m going to die tomorrow.
 There’s no guarantee of how long anyone lives for that matter, but that’s true.
 Very true.
 Also when this type of ataxia, there are 40 plus variance of it.
 So some of those start at childhood, some of those start later in life.
 Some people live to be somewhat older.
 There’s no way to know.
 And until we get further along, we don’t have enough to go on to know exactly which one that I would.

 Carrie: Yeah, I think that’s the hardest part about it for me is that there are so many unknowns.
 They really can’t tell us anything about how this course is going to go.
 We’ve even heard, you know, Hey, you could plateau and not decline.